CS

 The Verdict

-The MG MGS5 takes 3 of 5 key spec categories.
+The MG MGS5 takes 3 of 5 key spec categories and comes in at a lower price.
 If boot space matters, the KGM Actyon has a clear edge.
 The MG MGS5 adds peace of mind with a longer 10-year warranty.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Common questions